-Hello my readers!
-Today, I’d like to share with you a simple yet effective spreadsheet for personal finance.
-It helps you assess whether you should pay the annual fee on a credit card or not.
+Here is a simple yet effective spreadsheet for personal finance.
+It will help you assess whether you should pay the annual fee on a credit card or not.

 For starters – free is the way to go

 There are a myriad of credit card options available for us out there.
 How do we find out which one is best for us?
 Well, if you are not a huge credit card spender, or are just venturing into the credit card world for the first time, then I’d recommend that you start simple: start with one that’s free!

 For more advanced users – assess annual fees on credit cards

 However, what if you want something a bit more advanced?
 You may have come across credit cards with annual fees, which are gaining popularity.
 Although you have to pay a fee, they offer better rewards, which may actually be worth it depending on your spending habits.
 For example, if a family of four puts all of their expenses on one credit card, then it is likely that the financial benefits may actually be greater than the annual fee that you have to pay.

 I have created a spreadsheet for you to assess if the annual fee is worth it.
 Here is how you can use the calculators: